bagistoplus/visual/docs/building-theme/adding-templates.md

 - Templates define page content and are rendered inside layouts.
 - Blade templates are static and easy to start with.
-- JSON templates enable full dynamic editing and will be introduced after learning about sections.
+- JSON/YAML/PHP templates enable full dynamic editing and will be introduced after learning about sections.
+- PHP templates (`.visual.php`) provide IDE support and type safety.
 - Templates must be placed in `resources/views/templates/`.

 Read more about [available default templates](../core-concepts/templates/available.md)